ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Treasure Map.md

-There is something in the 7th Rank 2
+There is something in the 7th Rank 2nd Column